simp/simp-packer/simp-testing/README.md

 ### Overview

 [Packer](https://packer.io) configuration to build a [Vagrant](https://www.vagrantup.com/) box directly from a fresh [SIMP](https://github.com/NationalSecurityAgency/SIMP) ISO and run some basic tests that need a full puppet install to verify.
-All versions of a SIMP ISO, 4/5/6, can be tested.
+SIMP 6 and later ISOs can be tested.

 ### Setup